 Note.
 The only remnants of Lanfranc’s small crypt visible today are a section of the western wall of the new Crypt Exhibition space (formerly the Silver Treasury) and the hatched portion of the staircase wall to the left of the northern steps leading down from the Martyrdom.
 A semi-elliptic groove, cut into the floor of the north aisle, close to the bottom of these steps, marks the eastern extent of the Lanfranc crypt.

 The North Transept contains the small Chapels of St Mary Magdalene (to the left as you face them) and St Nicholas (to the right).
-They have been used regularly for the morning celebration of Holy Communion (prior to Covid-19 measures) when it was held in a different chapel in the Cathedral every day of the week.
+They have been used regularly for the morning celebration of Holy Communion, which is held in a different chapel in the Cathedral every day of the week.

 The 13th century French stained glass in the windows of these chapels is part of the William Randolph Hearst collection, acquired by the Cathedral in 1956 from St Donat’s Castle, Glamorgan, South Wales.